 How Does Weather Affect Dry Skin?

 When you think of weather impacting your dry skin, a harsh winter day is most likely what comes to mind.
 Cold winter months decrease the moisture within your skin.
 The harsh winds, chilly nights, and low levels of humidity leave skin dry, flaky, and red.
 In fact, during cold weather, your skin loses up to 25 percent of its ability to cling onto its natural moisture.

 To combat the dryness you experience during winter months, we suggest wearing protective clothing, such as gloves and scarves, to work as a safeguard against the winter elements.
 Additionally, applying a generous amount of moisturizing cream and installing a humidifier indoors is best.

 While this is valuable information, if you live in Arizona, tips on protecting your skin against cold weather seem ludicrous.
 Typically, the only time you’ll need to protect your skin against a chilly winter night is if you’re traveling up north or leaving the state.

 However, just because you don’t experience a harsh winter doesn’t mean your skin is left unaffected by the weather.
 The reality is, because you live in a dry desert landscape, your skin is just as prone to dryness as those who live in colder cities.

-The “dry heat” you experience in areas such as Gilbert, Phoenix, and Paradise Valley may be the reason why your skin is parched.
+The “dry heat” you experience in areas such as Mesa, Phoenix, and Paradise Valley may be the reason why your skin is parched.
 When your skin is soft and fully moisturized, it contains the appropriate amount of water content.
 Ideally, your skin should contain 20-35 percent water content, with a minimum of 10 percent.
 So if you live in the Valley, it’s crucial to take preventative actions to ensure your skin is comprised of at least the minimum water content of 10 percent.

 To make sure your skin remains hydrated, we suggest: